 This blog post on phototransistors (light sensors) is an excerpt from Lesson B-10 of our Intro to Robotics program.
 Level B is the second level in Intro to Robotics and covers working with electronic components (including a variety of sensors), writing intermediate-level code commands in Python, and using a Raspberry Pi to control your electronics projects with the code you write.
-It contains 575 pages with 18 lessons and 57 projects and activities.
+It contains 18 lessons including 65+ videos and 50+ projects and activities.
 Sample lessons and a full scope and sequence for Level B can be found here.

 A light sensor will change its resistance or conductance based on the amount of light it's receiving.

 One type of light sensing device is called a Photo-conductive cell.
 There are other types of light sensors as well, but Photo-conductive are by far the most common.
 They are the least expensive and most likely to be found in light-sensing projects you may find online.
 You may also see these devices referred to as a Light Dependent Resistor or LDR.